George Thalben-Ball: Career

 After graduating from the RCM the young man was asked to deputise as organist at London's Temple Church by its then organist, Sir Henry Walford Davies.
 In 1923, he succeeded Walford Davies as organist and director of the Temple Church choir, a post he held for nearly 60 years.
 Under his direction, the choir achieved in 1927 international fame with its recording of Mendelssohn's Hear My Prayer, featuring Ernest Lough as the treble soloist.
-This recording was followed by a number of others on the HMV label.
+This recording was followed by a number of others on the His Master's Voice label.

 Thalben-Ball composed several anthems and organ works, of which the best known is his meditative Elegy for organ, which was played, for example, at the Funeral of Diana, Princess of Wales.
 This piece originated in an improvisation which Thalben-Ball played at the end of a live BBC daily religious service during World War II, when the service finished a couple of minutes earlier than expected.
 So many listeners to the broadcast telephoned the BBC to ask what the composition was, that he decided to write down his improvisation as well as he could remember it.
 He compiled, in addition, a complete set of chants for the psalms, most of them being his own work; this set was published as The Choral Psalter.